Nitrux/cinderward/README.md

 # Introduction

-Cinderwuard is a simple utility built with MauiKit that provides an intuitive interface for managing day-to-day firewall rules without the complexity of firewalld's command-line tooling.
+Cinderward is a simple utility built with MauiKit that provides an intuitive interface for managing day-to-day firewall rules without the complexity of firewalld's command-line tooling.

 ## Features